harp-tech/harp-tech.github.io/tutorials/hobgoblin-closeloop.md

 > [!Tip]
 > You can use the visual editor for an easier calibration.
 While the workflow is running, right-click on the [`Crop`] transform and select `Show Default Editor` from the context menu or click in the small button with ellipsis that appears when you select the `RegionOfInterest` property.

-- Insert a [`Sum`] transform and select the `Val0` field from the output.
+- Insert a [`Sum`] transform and select the `Val2` field from the output.

 > [!Note]
 > The [`Sum`] operator adds the value of all the pixels in the image together, across all the color channels.
-Assuming the default BGR format, the result of summing all the pixels in the `Blue` channel of the image will be stored in `Val0`. `Val1` and `Val2` would store the `Green` and `Red` values, respectively.
-If you are using an LED with a color other than blue, please select the output field accordingly.
+Assuming the default BGR format, the result of summing all the pixels in the `Red` channel of the image will be stored in `Val2`. `Val0` and `Val1` would store the `Blue` and `Green` values, respectively.
+If you are using an LED with a color other than red, please select the output field accordingly.

 - Insert a [`GreaterThan`] transform.
 - Insert a [`BitwiseNot`] transform.